Kat-Alo/intro-to-open-source-for-journalists/session/tesseract.md

 ### Windows

 1. **Download the Installer**:
    - Go to the [Tesseract download page](https://tesseract-ocr.github.io/tessdoc/Installation.html) and download the latest Windows installer.

-2. **Install Tesseract**:
+Scroll down to the "Windows" section and follow the links to download from "Tesseract at UB Mannheim".
+Unless you have a very old computer, make sure to download the 64-bit installer.

+2. **Run the Installer**

+   - Once the installer is downloaded, run the package.
+Note the setup path that the package is installed to.

+3. **Add Tesseract to the system PATH.**

+    - Open the start search, type in "env," and choose "Edit the system environment variables"
+    - Click the "Environment Variables..." on the dialog that opens up
+    - Find the row under "System Variables" for "Path."
+Select "Path" and click "Edit..."
+    - A new dialog will pop up.
+Click on "New" and paste in the path from the installer.
+It will look something like `C:\Program Files\Tesseract-OCR`
-   - Run the installer you downloaded.
+    - Click "Ok" to save the changes
-   - During installation, make sure to select the option to add Tesseract to your system’s PATH.
-This will allow you to run Tesseract from the command line.

-3. **Verify Installation**:
+4. **Verify Installation**:
    - Open Command Prompt and type:

      ```bash
-     tesseract -v
+     tesseract --version
      ```

    - If installed correctly, this command will display the version of Tesseract you have installed.